-- O Selection of project, formation of team, and selection of faculty advisor - Confirm terms of reference and schedule faculty advisor meeting times.
+O Selection of project, formation of team, and selection of faculty advisor

+Confirm terms of reference and schedule faculty advisor meeting times.
 Prepare project proposal, including task list, logic network, and time schedule.
+Before Thursday Sep.
+13, 2012, 12:00 h, submit hard copy of proposal to faculty advisor and post electronic copy on Portfolio1.
+A summary memo is submitted directly to Portfolio.
+Hard copy of the DOE given to course instructors.

+Analyze and research problem, develop design alternatives, evaluate and specify prime contender.
+Before October 17, 2012, 12:00 h., submit hard copy of interim report to faculty advisor and post electronic copy on Portfolio.
+A summary memo is submitted directly to Portfolio.
+Hard copy of the DOE given to course instructors.

+1 Use of the Portfolio system is tentative at this point.
+Clarification will be made in class.

-Before WednesdaySept.
-14, 2011, 12:00 h, submit hard copy of proposal to faculty advisor and post electronic copy on Portfolio.
-The summary memo is submitted directly to Portfolio. - Analyze and research problem, develop design alternatives, evaluate and specify prime contender.
-Before Monday Oct.
-17, 2011, 12:00 h., submit hard copy of interim report to faculty advisor and post electronic copy on Portfolio.
-The summary memo is submitted directly to Portfolio. - 7-12 Develop and specify final design, evaluate and refine. - (a) Poster presentation Wednesday Nov.
-30, 2011, 10:00-13:00 h.
-Location Engineering Complex Atrium. - (b) Before Thursday Dec.
-1, 2011, 17:00 h., submit hard copy of final report to faculty advisor and post electronic copy on Portfolio.
-The summary memo is submitted directly to Portfolio. - (c) Final Exam Monday Dec.
-5, 2011 from 08:30 to 10:30 h.
+- 7-12 Develop and specify final design, evaluate and refine. - a.
+Poster presentation Wednesday November 28, 2012, 10:00-13:00 h.
+Location Engineering Complex Atrium. - b.
+Before Thursday November 29, 2012, 17:00 h., submit hard copy of final report to faculty advisor and post electronic copy on Portfolio.
+The summary memo is submitted directly to Portfolio.
+Hard copy of the DOE given to course instructor. - c.
+Final Exam Thursday November 22, 2012 in class from 8:30 to 9:50 h.
 Location TBA